-The Amended and Restated HSI Agreement (the "HSI Agreement") among certain stockholders of the Company, which was entered into in connection with the Company's reorganization in 1994, provides that until the earlier of January 1, 1999 or the termination of the voting trust established in connection therewith (the "Voting Trust"), Marvin H. Schein, Pamela Joseph and Pamela Schein each have the right to select one nominee for director and Stanley M. Bergman (as voting trustee) or his successor voting trustee has the right to select the remaining nominees.
+The Amended and Restated HSI Agreement, as amended (the "HSI Agreement"), among certain stockholders of the Company, which was entered into in connection with the Company's reorganization in 1994, provides that until the earlier of January 1, 1999 or the termination of the voting trust established in connection therewith (the "Voting Trust"), Marvin H. Schein, Pamela Joseph and Pamela Schein each have the right to select one nominee for director and Stanley M. Bergman, as voting trustee (or his successor voting trustee), has the right to select the remaining nominees.
 Mr. Schein and Ms. Joseph have chosen to be nominees for director and Ms. Schein has selected Mr. Shafran as a nominee for director.
 Mr. Bergman has selected the remaining nominees for director.
-The parties to the HSI Agreement, who currently have the right to vote approximately 35.1% of the Company's outstanding Common Stock, are required to vote for all such nominees.
-The HSI Agreement provides that, in general, from the earlier of January 1, 1999 or the termination of the Voting Trust until the earlier of (i) January 1, 2004, (ii) the first date on which Marvin H. Schein and his family group no longer beneficially own at least 25% of the outstanding Common Stock that they owned immediately after the reorganization, or (iii) the date of certain changes in the Company's management, Mr. Bergman (or his successor voting trustee) has the right to select all of the nominees to the Board of Directors; provided, that if Marvin H. Schein does not approve such nominations, Mr. Bergman (or his successor trustee) and Mr. Schein will each select an equal number of nominees (of which one will be an independent nominee) and an additional nominee will be selected by the two independent nominees.
+The parties to the HSI Agreement, who currently have the right to vote approximately 20.7% of the Company's outstanding Common Stock, are required to vote for all such nominees.
+The HSI Agreement provides that, in general, from the earlier of January 1, 1999 or the termination of the Voting Trust until the earlier of (i) January 1, 2004, (ii) the first date on which Marvin H. Schein and his family group no longer beneficially own at least 25% of the outstanding Common Stock that they owned immediately after the reorganization, or (iii) the date of certain changes in the Company's management, Mr. Bergman has the right to select all of the nominees to the Board of Directors; provided, that if Marvin H. Schein does not approve such nominations, Mr. Bergman and Mr. Schein will each select that number of nominees equal to one-half of the entire Board, rounded down to the nearest whole number (of which one will be an independent nominee), and the remaining nominee (if this is an odd number of directors) will be elected by the two independent nominees.
 If any director previously nominated pursuant to the HSI Agreement ceases to hold office, the individual who nominated such director shall have the right to nominate his or her successor.

 The Voting Trust expires on December 31, 1998, unless earlier terminated.
 The shares subject to the Voting Trust, which includes shares held by certain executives and other stockholders of the Company, are voted by Mr. Bergman, except that the participants in the Voting Trust retain the power to vote their shares in connection with (i) a dissolution or liquidation of the Company, (ii) a merger or consolidation of the Company or (iii) a sale, lease or other transfer of all or substantially all the assets of the Company, whether directly or indirectly, through a transfer of its subsidiaries or a significant business of the Company.
-Approximately 13.4% of the Company's outstanding Common Stock is held pursuant to the Voting Trust.
+Approximately 7.5% of the Company's outstanding Common Stock is held pursuant to the Voting Trust.